Mae-Avadiaev/Ecole-42-Cursus/README.md

 7. # Cub3d [![mclown's 42 cub3d Score](https://badge42.vercel.app/api/v2/cl1or1xbp011209jw9sdpd6hm/project/2061621)](https://github.com/JaeSeoKim/badge42)

    I made a **dinamic view** inside the maze using **Raycasting technique**.
 This project is inspired by the world-famous eponymous 90's game, which was the first FPS ever.
-I used MiniLibX, it is a tiny graphics library which allowed me to do the most basic things for rendering colored pixels in screen.
+I used MiniLibX, it is a tiny graphics library which allowed me to do the most basic things for rendering colored pixels on the screen.
 TRY IT!

     **[280 hours]**